appfeel/admob-google-cordova/README.md

     document.addEventListener("deviceready", onDeviceReady, false);
 ```

 If you don't specify tappxId, no tappx requests will be placed (even if you specify a tappxShare).
 [See Tappx configuration](https://github.com/appfeel/admob-google-cordova/wiki/Tappx-configuration) for more detailed info.

+:warning: Be sure to only fire on "deviceready" otherwise, the plugin would not work.

 ---
 ## Full documentation ##